 Brayan Bello shuts down the slumping Rangers to help the Red Sox win 4-2

+"I threw a lot of pitches the first couple of innings so I just was trying to to adjust something in my mechanics," Bello said.
+"After that I just tried to pound the strike zone and get quick outs, and that's why I was able to go deep into the game today."

+Justin Turner had two hits and a pair of RBIs, and Jarren Duran led off the third straight game by reaching on a hit and then scoring.
+Kenley Jansen, Boston's only All-Star selection, pitched the ninth for his 18th save to give the Red Sox their fourth win in five games.

-Corey Seager had three hits for the Rangers, and Adolis Garcia celebrated being selected for the Home Run Derby by hitting one that counted, a two-run shot in the sixth that made it 3-2.
+Corey Seager had three hits for the Rangers, who lead the majors in runs, hits and batting average; they will send six players to next week's All-Star game.
+Garcia celebrated being selected for the Home Run Derby by hitting one that counted, a two-run shot in the sixth that made it 3-2.

 Jon Gray (6-5) allowed four runs – three earned – on nine hits and three walks in six innings.
 The Rangers, who have spent all but one day this season in first place in the AL West, have lost eight of 12.